A two-category of Hamiltonian manifolds, and a (1+1+1) field theory: Introduction

 where $C$ is a finite union of codimension 3 submanifolds.

+{An important feature of the moduli spaces $\N(\Sigma)$ is that, as opposed to the Atiyah-Bott moduli space of a closed surface, if $\Sigma$ has no closed component, not only is $\N(\Sigma)$ smooth, but also \MW\ showed that it is actually possible to define Floer homology in these spaces.}

-This gluing equals reduction principle motivates the definition of the composition of 1-morphisms (corresponding to the spaces $\N(\Sigma)$) in $\Ham$.
+The above gluing equals reduction principle motivates the definition of the composition of 1-morphisms (corresponding to the spaces $\N(\Sigma)$) in $\Ham$.
 Let us first give a naive definition of what $\Ham$ could be:

-\begin{itemize} \item objects are Lie groups, \item 1-morphisms form $G$ to $G'$ are $(G\times G')$-Hamiltonian manifolds, \item 2-morphisms: if both $M$ and $N$ are 1-morphisms form $G$ to $G'$, a 2-morphism from $M$ to $N$ is a $(G, G')$-Lagrangian correspondence, that is a $(G\times G')$-Lagrangian in $M^- \times N$, (see definition~\ref{def:G-lagr}), \item (horizontal) composition of 1-morphisms is defined as the symplectic quotient of the cartesian product: if $M$ is a 1-morphism form $G$ to $G'$ and $N$ a 1-morphisms form $G'$ to $G''$, define
+\begin{itemize} \item objects are Lie groups, \item 1-morphisms {from} $G$ to $G'$ are $(G\times G')$-Hamiltonian manifolds, \item 2-morphisms: if both $M$ and $N$ are 1-morphisms {from} $G$ to $G'$, a 2-morphism $L$ from $M$ to $N$ is a $(G, G')$-Lagrangian correspondence, that is a $(G\times G')$-Lagrangian in $M^- \times N$, (see Definition~\ref{def:G-lagr}),

+\item (horizontal) composition of 1-morphisms is defined as the symplectic quotient of the cartesian product: if $M$ is a 1-morphism form $G$ to $G'$ and $N$ a 1-morphisms form $G'$ to $G''$, define

 where $G'$ acts diagonally on $M\times N$, with moment map $\mu_{diag}$ defined by